faltz009/work-in-progress/the_e_mystery.md

-# The Mystery of e: A Geometric and Physical Investigation
+# The Mystery of e: A Geometric and Physical Investigation of Euler's number

-## The Central Question
+## The Main Question

 **What the fuck is e?**